uhray/boilerplate/doc/boilerplate.md

 });
 ```

 This example is pretty trivial, but it really does help to abstract larger chunks of code for things like complex computations, algorithms, etc. in order to keep the rest of your frontend code clean and readable.

+We also place code that interacts with the shell in this modules directory.
+We do this to prevent needing to play such code in all of your frontend pages.